woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 - Fix: Disable HTML editing on dynamic blocks which have no content.
 - Fix: Hide background opacity control in Featured Product settings if there is no background image.
 - Fix: Reduce CSS specificity to make styling easier.
-- Fix: Fix author access to API for handpicked products block.
+- Fix: Fix author access to API for Hand-picked Products block.

 = 2.2.1 - 2019-07-04 =